 We are looking for beautifully-written poetry, flash fiction and short stories with a speculative edge.
 In the tradition of oral folk tales, we want work that sounds as good when read aloud as it reads on the page.
 Send us writing that sings.

-Crow & Cross Keys, as always, is open to all things dark and lovely.
+Crow & Cross Keys, as always, is looking for all things dark and lovely.

 — Homophobic / racist / misogynistic / ableist and otherwise prejudiced writing.
 Please do not send this to us.

 — Graphic sexual content.

 — Stories or poems without a speculative or implied-speculative element (it can be subtle but must be there).

 — Hard Sci-fi/high fantasy: soft SF, contemporary fantasy and hybrid works are likely to be more successful.

 — Heavy gore, we like dark writing but will not accept gore for gore’s sake.